snoosaphone/dotfiles/README.md

 Simple setup with automatic config reloading, a colorscheme, font and a couple other bits.

+The `wezterm.local_linux.lua` file is meant as a template for creating a local configuration while also tracking generic linux xcursor configurations required to fix an issue with cursor display.
+To use it, copy the file to `~/.config/wezterm/local.lua` and wezterm should reload configs automatically.

 ### Zsh

 NOTE: Auto-installs oh-my-zsh directly from the github repository when a user opens Zsh for the first time